cfengine/documentation/reference/promise-types.markdown

 ### unless

 **Description:** Class expression to further restrict the promise context.
-This is exactly like `ifvarclass` but logically inverted; see its description for details.
+This is exactly like `if`(`ifvarclass`) but logically inverted; see its description for details.
+For any case where `if` would skip the promise, unless should evaluate the promise.

 **Type:** `string`